danielang2020/ats/README.md

 - Centralized Microservice Logging.
 Containers offer an easy and standardized way to handle logs because you can write them to stdout and stderr.
 - every stored data should have lifespan. e.g. data archive.
 - move large objects out of an expensive relational database(RDS/DynamoDB) into an object store(S3). cost effectively.
+- aws rds mysql can use event_scheduler to auto delete old data.
+DynamoDB can use TTL to auto delete old data.